vissaly/brapi/README.md

 Before using SuperAPI, make sure you've registered at [SuperAPI portal](https://superapi.com) so you can use [the unique API key](https://github.com/vissaly/brapi/blob/master/docs/get-api-key.md).

-When you use SuperAPI, make sure to include the API key to each request header.
+When you use SuperAPI, include the API key to each request header.

 ## Testing SuperAPI